akka/akka/akka-docs/java/camel.rst

 The interaction of producer actors with Camel endpoints can be configured to be one-way or two-way (by initiating in-only or in-out message exchanges, respectively).
 By default, the producer initiates an in-out message exchange with the endpoint.
-For initiating an in-only exchange, producer actors have to override the oneway method to return true.
+For initiating an in-only exchange, producer actors have to override the isOneway method to return true.

-.. includecode:: code/docs/camel/Producers.scala#Oneway
+.. includecode:: code/docs/camel/OnewaySender.java#Oneway

 Message correlation
 -------------------